 - The Petitioner is the victim of child abuse; or

 - The Petitioner is the victim of abuse by a family or household member.

-If you’re in need of an Family Law and Divorce Attorney in Missouri call us today to set up a consultation at 855-805-0595.
+If you’re in need of a Family Law and Divorce Attorney in Missouri call us today to set up a consultation at 855-805-0595.
 If you want to read more information on this topic or have questions about Divorce in Missouri visit our Divorce FAQ page listed previously.
-You can also contact us online or call at 855-805-0595.
+You can also contact us online.